Authoritarianism and Authoritativeness: How to tell them apart

 a) Paradigms

-There are many and in this case the paradigm of the Machine and Nature are opposed.
+There are many of these and in this case the paradigm of the Machine and Nature are opposed.

-The authoritarian leader tends to see the relationship with others and with the world as if they were a Machine that he can program and, therefore, control, expecting them to respond according to this programming.
+The authoritarian leader tends to see the relationship with others and with the world as if they were all

-The authoritative leader, on the other hand, perceives and interacts with others and the world as an integrated and interconnected reality that does not respond to his or her desires, but as if it were a plant that needs to be cared for and nurtured according to its nature to give its best.
+The authoritative leader, on the other hand, perceives and interacts with others and the world as integrated and interconnected realities that do not respond to their desires; instead, they're seen as if they were a plant that needs to be cared for and nurtured according to its nature, so that it provides the best.

-Two antithetical visions that favor opposite attitudes and behaviors: from being served to serving.
+Two opposite visions that foster opposite attitudes and behaviors: going from being served to serving.

 b) Control and Power